Metro Atlanta Depression Therapy

 What Is Depression?

 Feeling sad from time to time, especially following events of loss or hardship, is completely normal.
 But sometimes, feelings of sadness can become persistent and overwhelming, morphing from normal sadness into depression.
 Depression is defined as a mood disorder that is most often characterized by feelings of persistent sadness and a loss of interest in activities or relationships.
-Depression impacts how you think and how you behave and can lead to various physical and emotional problems.
-In some cases, depression can even be dangerous as it can lead to feelings of self-harm and suicide in serious cases.
+Depression impacts how you think and how you behave, and can lead to various physical and emotional problems.

 - Feeling sad, hopeless, or empty